 For many, the best way to start the day is with the enticing aroma and delicious taste of a fresh cup of coffee.
 Whether you enjoy hot coffee, cold brew, or a cup of espresso, the proper coffee maker is an essential partner in the kitchen.

-De’Longhi is one of the most trusted names in quality coffee makers and espresso machines, known for high-end products that last a long time.
-The company’s products vary greatly in size, price, design, and operation, with offerings that cater to households of all sizes, practical needs, and coffee preferences.
+De’Longhi is one of the most trusted names in quality coffee makers, cappuccino makers, and espresso machines, known for high-quality products that last a long time.
+The company’s products are backed by a warranty and vary greatly in size, price, design, and operation.
+They boast offerings that cater to households of all sizes, practical needs, and coffee preferences.
 And perhaps due to its heritage as an Italian company, De’Longhi’s reputation has been burnished heavily by its espresso machines, which make up the bulk of its product lineup.

-But no matter which format of coffee maker you’re considering, De’Longhi products offer many possibilities, and our guide will help you sort them out so you end up with the coffee drink you desire.
+But no matter which format of coffee maker you’re considering, the best De’Longhi espresso machines offer many possibilities.

 De’Longhi offers coffee makers, espresso machines, and combination products that make both.
-Here are the noteworthy differences between these formats.
+All models have easy-to-use control panels, advanced heating systems with reliable thermostats, and programmable functions for making barista-quality brews.
+However, there are a few noteworthy differences between these formats.

 De’Longhi offers both manual and automatic espresso machines.
 A manual espresso maker is similar to the ones you’ll find at most coffee shops.
-These machines require the user to tamp espresso ground into the so-called portafilter, lock it into the machine, and run the right amount of hot water through.
-Experienced baristas will be familiar with this process, but newbies should factor in a bit of coffee and milk waste while learning.
-Automatic espresso machines measure the coffee and hot water according to your desires and make the cup like a drip-coffee machine would.
-Many of these require the user to push just a single button to start the machine.
+These machines require the user to tamper espresso ground into the so-called portafilter, lock it into the machine, and run the right amount of hot water through.
+Experienced baristas will be familiar with this process, but there’s a learning curve for newbies.

-Consider who’s drinking, how much coffee they consume at a time, and how frequently they want a cup.
-For larger households where many family members all opt for coffee in the morning, a drip machine that brews up to 10 or 12 cups may be wise.
+Consider who’s drinking, how much coffee they consume, and how frequently they want a cup.
+For larger households where many family members opt for coffee in the morning, a drip machine that brews 10 or 12 cups may be wise.
 However, if the same household wants coffee at different times, or different flavors, a machine that uses pods may be more practical.

-While drip-coffee machines can take five or ten minutes to get a pot ready, or even a few minutes for a pod to process, espresso machines don’t have the same issue.
-Since most people have just one espresso drink at a time, volume isn’t as big a concern.
+While drip coffee machines can take five or ten minutes to get a pot ready, or even a few minutes for a pod to process, espresso machines don’t have the same issue.
+Since most people have just one espresso drink at a time, volume isn’t a big concern.
 Even with a small espresso machine, you can brew two singles at a time; each brew from a manual machine only takes a few minutes.

 Machines that use pods are generally rather compact, which benefits those with limited counter space.
 They can even be moved around if need be.
-But larger models, particularly of manual espresso machines, can take up a lot of room.
-Note the size before making a purchase; consider your cabinet heights too, as many machines require adding beans, grounds, or water from the top.
+But larger models, particularly manual espresso machines, can take up a lot of room.
+Note the size before making a purchase.
+Consider your cabinet heights, too, as many machines require adding beans, grounds, or water from the top.

 A machine that features a frother and a milk jug offers exciting possibilities.
 You can combine the milk with cocoa, syrup, or matcha tea to make sweet alternatives to coffee-based drinks.

-Many De’Longhi espresso machines come with a milk frother, which will allow you to make lattes, cappuccinos, or macchiatos.
-Some machines do this automatically, while manual machines require the user to.
-Automatic machines can save time, energy, and milk, but taste may be sacrificed, particularly if you prefer your specialty coffee drink a specific way.
+Many De’Longhi espresso machines come with a milk frother.
+This will allow you to make lattes, cappuccinos, and macchiatos.
+Some machines accomplish this automatically, while machines with manual frothers require the user to do the frothing.
+Automatic machines can save time, energy, and milk, but taste may be sacrificed.
+Either way, milk frothing is easy when this feature is offered.

-Some De’Longhi espresso machines come with their own burr grinder, which provides both space- and time-saving convenience.
-These machines have a variety of settings for their grinder, and allow you to store beans safely within and grind when you’re ready to make espresso.
+Some De’Longhi espresso machines come with their own burr grinder, which provides both space-saving and time-saving convenience.
+These machines have a variety of grind settings for their grinder, and allow you to store beans safely within and grind when you’re ready to make espresso.

-This patented De’Longhi technology makes it easier for users to create drinks like cappuccinos, lattes, or macchiatos.
-The machine heats milk to the proper temperature, creates the right density foam, and the exact proportion to make your speciality coffee drink.
+This patented De’Longhi technology makes it easier for users to create drinks like cappuccinos, lattes, and macchiatos.
+The machine heats milk to the proper temperature, creating the right density foam or crema and the exact proportion needed to make your specialty coffee drink.
 This system is found in some of the company’s automatic espresso machines.

-Mid-range: Between $200 and $600, you’ll find manual or automatic espresso machines, as well as all-in-one options that make both espresso and drip coffee.
+Between $200 and $600, you’ll find manual or automatic espresso machines as well as all-in-one options that make both espresso and drip coffee.

-Expensive: De’Longhi’s most advanced coffee machines sell for over $600.
-Some are manual espresso machines, but others are automatic units that make individual cups of drip coffee or espresso-based drinks, and include a milk frother and likely a grinder.
+De’Longhi’s most advanced coffee machines sell for over $600.
+Some are manual espresso machines, but others are automatic units that make individual cups of drip coffee or espresso-based drinks and include a milk frother and likely a grinder.

 Drip coffee is mostly a North American preference.
 In many countries around the world, asking for coffee at a cafe is, in fact, ordering a shot of espresso.

 A. The water that passes through your coffee machine likely includes traces of minerals and sediment.
 Those little bits accumulate over time on some parts, resulting in a loss of quality and heat in your coffee.
 De’Longhi’s automatic machines have a descaling option to save you time and energy.
 Manual machines will require you to descale.
-De’Longhi offers tutorials online about descaling, but essentially it involves running the machine with hot water and a solution to break up clogs and cleanse the machine.
+De’Longhi offers tutorials online about descaling.